igalic/blag/contents/articles/id/index.md

 A question I could answer then as inadequately as I can now.

 But these days, in my field, I am unquestionable.
 I am white.
 Male.
-Have "merit" in my various tech and open source communities.
-And above all,
+Have "merit" in my various tech and open source communities…

 <blockquote class="twitter-tweet" lang="en">
 <p>i&#39;m a white man who experienced war in Europe, fled to another country